Utah Deaf History and Culture

 National Fraternal Society of the Deaf

-The National Fraternal Society of the Deaf experienced a decline in membership for various reasons.
-Since the late 1980s, Deaf individuals have had access to different insurance options, leading life insurance companies to offer reduced-price policies to compete with one another.
-As a result, hearing parents with Deaf children purchased life insurance from companies other than the NFSD.
-Moreover, some Deaf individuals accumulated enough NFSD insurance to cash in on their life insurance policy.
-All of the issues mentioned above, along with others, contributed to the NFSD's downfall (Walker, 2006).
+The National Fraternal Society of the Deaf experienced a decline in membership for several reasons.
+During the late 1980s, the NFSD faced intense competition from other insurance companies.
+As more options became available for Deaf individuals, many companies began offering reduced-price policies to attract customers.
+Additionally, hearing parents of Deaf children often choose to purchase life insurance from companies other than the NFSD.
+Some Deaf individuals also accumulated enough insurance through the NFSD to cash in on their life insurance policies.
+These factors, along with others, contributed to the decline of the NFSD (Walker, 2006).

 Thanks to the efforts of thirteen young men who founded the NFSD in 1898, Deaf individuals can now obtain insurance.
 In 2005, the Catholic Order of Foresters took over the NFSD's insurance business, intending to transform it into a fraternal society.
 However, two-thirds of the members did not renew their $25 annual membership fee.
 Without any other source of income, the NFSD could no longer maintain an office or provide membership perks.
 On January 1, 2007, the NFSD's Board of Directors decided to suspend operations and pass over its insurance business to the Catholic Order of Foresters.
 After 105 years, the NFSD had to close its doors (DeafWeekly, February 21, 2007).
 At the time of its termination, Jerry Taylor was the last president of the Ogden Division No. 127, and Willis Morton was the last president of the Salt Lake City Division No. 56.